Online Resource Allocation via Static Bundle Pricing: Ex-Ante Linear Program and Solution Structure

-Like in many other works in the stochastic setting, we will compare against the expected offline optimal social welfare $\textsc{Opt}$ through a fractional relaxation of the problem.
-Consider the following LP relaxation:
+The competitive ratio of our mechanism is established against (and our pricing menu is guided by) an upper bound on the expected optimal social welfare $\opt$ given by the following ex-ante fractional relaxation of the social welfare maximization problem:

-Note that in the above LP, the capacity constraints are enforced only in expectation (ex-ante), so $x$ represents a feasible ex-ante fractional allocation.
-Let $\fopt$ be the optimal value of the previous LP.
-Generally, fractional relaxations upper bound the optimal welfare $\opt$, (see for instance Lemma 2.1 in \cite{chawla18}).
-For completeness, in Appendix \ref{app:proofs} we prove the following. \begin{lemma} $\fopt \geq \opt$. \end{lemma}
+In the above linear program, usually referred to as \emph{ex-ante LP} (or \emph{EA-LP}, in short), the capacity constraints are enforced only in expectation (ex-ante), so its solution represents a feasible ex-ante fractional allocation.
+We let $\fopt$ denote EA-LP's optimal value.
+Generally, ex-ante fractional relaxations upper bound the prophet's optimal expected social welfare $\opt$ (see e.g., \cite[Lemma~2.1]{chawla18}).
+For completeness, in Appendix \ref{app:proofs}, Lemma~\ref{lem:fopt-opt}, we prove that $\fopt \geq \opt$.